vinitshahdeo/Corona-India/README.md

 request everyone to stay at home and enjoy good time with family.

 > [This](https://corona-cases-india.netlify.com/) is a small effort from my side to keep yourself updated with number of corona cases reported in India so far.
 Checkout the available APIs [here](https://covid-19-apis.postman.com/).
 Thankful to [this](https://github.com/covid19india) organization for such a wonderful API.
+[Click here](./DISCLAIMER.md) to view the disclaimer.

 [![GitHub license](https://img.shields.io/github/license/vinitshahdeo/Corona-India?logo=github)](https://github.com/vinitshahdeo/Corona-India/blob/master/LICENSE) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/vinitshahdeo/Corona-India?logo=react)